How to Write a Tenancy Agreement21-08-2023 | Other

 What should a tenancy agreement include?

-Another very important thing to include is information about the tenancy deposit, such as the amount, details around when it can be fully or partly withheld and how it will be protected.
-Every tenant’s deposit needs to be protected within a government authorised tenancy deposit scheme within 30 days of receipt.
-There’s three government approved options to use: Deposit Protection Service, My Deposits or the Tenancy Deposit Scheme.
+Another very important thing to include is information about the tenancy deposit, such as the amount, details about when it can be fully or partly withheld and how it will be protected.
+Every tenant’s deposit needs to be protected within a cache within 30 days of receipt.
+There are three government-approved options to use: Deposit Protection Service, My Deposits or the Tenancy Deposit Scheme.
 Failing to use a tenancy deposit scheme, along with failing to let your tenant know which scheme you’re using could leave you faced with penalties.

 A tenancy agreement also needs to include the property address, the start and end date of the tenancy and tenant and landlord obligations including who is responsible for minor repairs, garden maintenance and bills.
 You should also include information on the rules around subletting and lodgers, smoking and pets.
 Lastly, don’t forget to include your contact details and whether the tenancy can be ended early – often called a breakout clause – and if so, how.

 You might be feeling a little overwhelmed with all this necessary information.
 As mentioned, there are plenty of online templates to get you started but make sure you double-check whether the template you’re using is firstly in date, and secondly relevant to your country.

 Should I have an inventory?